RomainFallet/react-starter/README.md

-# Fastify starter
+# React starter

-The purpose of this repository is to provide instructions to create and configure a new [Fastify](https://www.fastify.io/) app from scratch with appropriate linters, editor config, testing utilities, continuous integration on Ubuntu, macOS and Windows.
+The purpose of this repository is to provide instructions to create and configure a new [React](https://reactjs.org/) app from scratch with appropriate linters, editor config, testing utilities, continuous integration on Ubuntu, macOS and Windows.

 On Windows, commands are meant to be executed on PowerShell.